sagarrpatil/mui-lib/README.md

 cover and you are good to go!

 ### 🎉 [NEW] Fitness work Components
-All the main components from both versions, this will help you to see and interact with all & the latest added components of Horizon (also, new components are on the way, stay tuned)! ⚡️
+All the main components from both versions, this will help you to see and interact with all & the latest added components of Fitness (also, new components are on the way, stay tuned)! ⚡️
-<a href="https://horizon-ui.com/components/?ref=readme-horizon" target="_blank">See all components</a>
+<a href="https://Fitness-ui.com/components/?ref=readme-Fitness" target="_blank">See all components</a>

 ### Documentation

 Each element is well presented in a very complex documentation.
-You can read more about the <a href="https://horizon-ui.com/documentation/docs/introduction?ref=readme-horizon" target="_blank">documentation here.</a>
+You can read more about the <a href="https://Fitness-ui.com/documentation/docs/introduction?ref=readme-Fitness" target="_blank">documentation here.</a>

 ### Quick Start